pankajyadav8523/Web-Dev-Project/README.md

 # Web-Dev-Project

-This project features a chatbot that mimics human-like interaction while providing the following functionalities:
+This project features a chatbot that mimics the look and feel of popular messaging platforms like Discord or Slack while providing the following functionalities:

-## Word Count: Counts the number of words in a message.
+**Word Count**: Counts the number of words in a message.

-## Reverse Text: Reverses the content of the message.
+**Reverse Text**: Reverses the content of the message.

-## Character Count: Counts the total number of characters in a message.
+**Character Count**: Counts the total number of characters in a message.

-## Vowel Removal: Removes all vowels from the message.
+**Vowel Removal**: Removes all vowels from the message.

-## Space Replacement: Replaces spaces with underscores in the message.
+**Space Replacement**: Replaces spaces with underscores in the message.

 ## **How To Run The Application**